Lot of youths want to apply and get registered in top football clubs and academies in Nigeria currently looking for players.

 Right now, Papilo Football Club has established a relationship with Leeds United Football Club, United Kingdom.

-In 2018, about four (4) players from Papilo Academy were invited to Leeds United Football Club for training and the development is to be sustained for 2019.
+In 2018, about four (4) players from Papilo Academy were invited to Leeds United Football Club for training and the development was to be sustained for 2019.

 The academy has over 200 players in Nwankwo Kanu’s private estate at Egbu Owerri Road, Imo State.